terrencetec/kontrol/docs/source/tutorial.rst

    tutorials/sensors_and_actuators/calibration_of_an_inertial_sensor

-And we obtained a Foton string of the calibration filter using the ``kontrol.TransferFunction`` class:
+To install the calibration filter to the KAGRA digital system, we have obtained a Foton string of the calibration filter using the ``kontrol.TransferFunction`` class:

 .. code:: Python